yalelibraryit/shelfscan/README.md

 # Installation Steps

+First, clone the three repos (shelfscan, accservices, accservices-web)

-Clone this repo.
+1. Clone this repo.
-Clone yalelibrary/accservices
+2. Clone yalelibrary/accservices
-Clone yalelibrary/accservices-web
+3. Clone yalelibrary/accservices-web

 Import all three projects into IntelliJ Idea (or your favorite IDE).
 Make sure all the standard Java dependecies are installed (JDK, Maven, Microsoft JDBC driver).